JIESUN233/Legion/README.md

 Kc means the number of groups in which GPUs connect each other.
 And Kg means the number of GPUs in each group.

 ## Hardware We Can Support Now
 Unfortunately, the platforms above are currently unavailable.
-Alternatively, we offer a stable machine with fewer GPUs:
+Alternatively, we offer a stable machine with two GPUs:
 Table 2
 | Platform | CPU-Info | #sockets | #NUMA nodes | CPU Memory | PCIe | GPUs | NVLinks |
 | --- | --- | --- | --- | --- | --- | --- | --- |
 | Siton2 | 104*Intel(R) Xeon(R) Gold 5320 CPU @2.2GHZ | 2 | 2 | 500GB | PCIe 4.0x16, 2*PCIe switches, each connecting 4 GPUs | 2x40GB-A100 | NVLink Bridges, Kc = 1, Kg = 2 |

+Currently, there is only one GPU inside Siton2.
+We will add another GPU and NVLinks(in transit) to it as soon as possible.(2023.5.11)

 We will offer the way to access Siton2 in ATC artifacts submission.